Custom Settings Groups

 Attributes for Parent-Child Settings EPs

 There is only one unique attribute when declaring a child Settings EP.
-The other attributes are the same as discussed in Settings EP Attributes.
+The other attributes are the same as discussed in Settings Declaration Attributes.

 For the child of a parent, the